mitodl/reddit-config/README.md

     cd reddit
     git checkout stable
     ```

-1. Create the `reddit-config` VM (`vagrant up`) if this is your first use, or reload
+1. Create or reload/provision the `reddit-config` Vagrant VM.
+   - For first time setup:

+        ```bash
+        cd <reddit-config directory>
+        touch r2/local.update
+        vagrant up
+        ```

+   - For subsequent uses:

+        ```bash
+        cd <reddit-config directory>
-   and provision on subsequent uses (`vagrant reload && vagrant provision`).
+        vagrant reload && vagrant provision
+        ```
-   - The server is configured to run automatically upon VM creation/provisioning.
+   - _NOTE: The server is configured to run automatically upon VM creation/provisioning._

+1. Add the `reddit.local` hostname to your `/etc/hosts` file.
+The IP of the Vagrant
+   VM is `192.168.56.111` by default, so the line to add will most likely be:

+   `192.168.56.111  reddit.local`

 1. Navigate to the site from the host machine: `http://reddit.local`.
    - It may take some time for the server to be ready to accept requests